RodriguesMy/THE_RAIN/notes.md

 <br/>
 Date 28 November<br/>
 Attendance: Myriam, Zaxarias<br/>
-We had a meeting with our proffeson Mr. Nearchos Paspallis.
+We had a meeting with our proffesor Mr. Nearchos Paspallis.
 In this meeting, we created some og the javascript code.

 Date 29 November</br>